• Join - It's Free

 location: 25 miles south of Prescott & eight miles below the small community of Walnut Grove, between Seal Mountain and Fort Hill.
 See also google maps for various locations mentioned in studies.
 Note: The outwash from the destruction downstream can be seen to this day, even from satellite views (!)

 Contrary to what might be assumed, the predominant figures in the funding and execution of this mining venture were not Westerners or even settlers of AZ territory.
-The leaders were Eastern speculators and Englishmen who were mostly not present in day-to-day supervisory roles.
+Most were Eastern speculators and foreigners who were mostly not present in any supervisory roles.

 †† one of the reasons there is a wide variety of estimated dead was a result of a tendency to ignore non-Anglo' victims.
 The lives of poor workers of indigent and immigrant backgrounds were deemed not worthy of mention except in passing. (see document )